bojackchen/digital-flow/README.md

 - Do not assign to `reg` type signal in multiple `always` blocks

 In addition to the above, the following are general guidelines that every designer shoud be aware of.
-There is no fixed rule to adhere to these guidelines, however, following them vastly improves the performance of the synthesized logic, and may produce a cleaner design that is well suited for automating the synthesis process [1].
+There is no fixed rule adhere to these guidelines, however, following them vastly improves the performance of the synthesized logic, and may produce a cleaner design that is well suited for automating the synthesis process [1].
 - Clock logic including clock gating logic and reset generation should be kept in one block, to